How Fast Does Anaplastic Thyroid Cancer Grow

 Definitions and Scientific Foundations

 At its core, anaplastic thyroid cancer is characterized by its undifferentiated nature.
-This means that the cancer cells have lost the specialized features of normal thyroid cells.
+Put another way, the cancer cells have lost the specialized features of normal thyroid cells.
 Under a microscope, these cells appear highly abnormal, with variations in size and shape (pleomorphism), large nuclei (nuclear atypia), and frequent cell division (mitosis).
 These characteristics contribute to the rapid and uncontrolled growth of the tumor.

 From a scientific perspective, ATC arises due to a combination of genetic and epigenetic alterations.
 Common genetic mutations found in ATC include those in the BRAF, TP53, TERT, and RAS genes.
 BRAF mutations, frequently seen in papillary thyroid cancer, can sometimes lead to ATC through disease progression.
 Mutations in TP53, a tumor suppressor gene, are particularly significant as they disable the cell's ability to repair damaged DNA or initiate programmed cell death (apoptosis), thus allowing cancerous cells to survive and multiply.
 TERT mutations, which affect telomerase activity, contribute to cellular immortality, while RAS mutations drive cell proliferation and survival.